BartoszDopke/YoungBrainApp/README.md

-# praca_inzynierska
+# Lucid Brain (demo name of the app)
- Repozytorium dla mojej pracy inżynierskiej - aplikacja mobilna napisana w Android Studio za pomocą języka Java
+ BSc Thesis' repositorium - mobile app created in Android Studio, written in Java language